COVID-19: Virtua Health continues to prioritize your safety. For information about services, testing, visiting, and vaccination, click here.

 Using Virtua eVisits, a clinician can evaluate many medical issues without requiring an in-office visit.
 We provide urgent care, including treatment for minor cuts, upset stomach, and sinus infections, as well as consults for coronavirus.
 Services are available daily.

-If you are new to Virtua eVisits, scroll down and follow the steps under Access Urgent Care - Telemedicine in Three Easy Steps.
+If you are new to Virtua eVisits, scroll down and follow the steps under Access Urgent Care - Telehealth in Three Easy Steps.
 If you already have an account, click the green button to sign in.

 If you are having serious symptoms, such as difficulty breathing, chest pain, severe abdominal pain, or you have a serious injury, call 911 immediately.